sverweij/dependency-cruiser/doc/rules-reference.md

 >
 > This means dependency-cruise _will_ encounter files matching `doNotFollow`
 > but only when they are dependencies of other modules.
 This a.o. prevents unexpected
-> behavior where specifying node modules as `doNotFollow` pattern would still
+> behaviour where specifying node modules as `doNotFollow` pattern would still
 > traverse all node_modules when the node_modules were part of the arguments
 > e.g. in `depcruise --do-not-follow node_modules --validate -- src test node_modules`
 > or, more subtly with `depcruise --don-not-follow node_modules -- validate -- .`.